patzsantos/e-portfolio-uoeo/oop_unit1.md

 _-Create a Python program which uses a constructor and abstract class.<br>
 -Describe the concepts of polymorphism, aggregation and composition.<br>
--Name variables according to the namespace within which they exist._<br>
+-Name variables according to the namespace within which they exist._<br>-->

 ## Codio Activity
 - [Inheritance](https://github.com/patzsantos/e-portfolio-uoeo/blob/module2/oop/Unit%205/codio_inheritance.deckofcards.py)